Johnny Timpson's Blog

 As both an industry and a profession, we must improve access to insurance and in doing so deliver on the Insurance Distribution Directive (IDD), MiFID2 and Senior Managers & Certification Regime (SM&CR) principal of acting in the customers best interests.
 We must engage with customers and encourage them to discuss their financial resilience and protection needs – especially in cases where the level of income replacement and housing cost support provided by occupational benefits and/or welfare provision is low.

 Read the full report – MacMillan Cancer Support, “Cancer – a costly diagnosis?”
+(PDF 17MB)

 * Source – Macmillan Cancer Support “Cancer – A costly diagnosis?”